beni-sandu/libnetbfd/DETAILS.md

 - dscp - IP differentiated services code point
 - net_ns - Network namespace in string format
 - src_port - Source port for the session
+- log_file - Path to a file that can be used to store log messages

 These are provided as a parameter structure, e.g.: